sense-finance/point-tokenization-vault/README.md

 - PTokens are tokenized versions of points
 - They will be redeemable for rewards after rewards have been distributed
-- They will map 1:1 with the points earned by user assets depsoited into the vault
+- They will map 1:1 with the points earned by user assets deposited into the vault
 - The vault has ownership and can grant minting/burning permissions to other contracts for future system expansion

 ### On The Off-Chain Dependencies